DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 }
 ```

 Remember, type parameters are for *relating the types of multiple values*.
-If a type parameter is only used once in the function signature, it’s not relating anything.
+If a type parameter is only used once in the function signature, it's not relating anything.
 This includes the inferred return type; for example, if `Str` was part of the inferred return type of `greet`, it would be relating the argument and return types, so would be used twice despite appearing only once in the written code.

 > Rule: If a type parameter only appears in one location, strongly reconsider if you actually need it